OctopusDeploy/docs/docs/getting-started/package-your-applications.md

 ---
-title: Package your software
+title: Package your applications
-description: Learn how to package your software for deployment with Octopus Deploy.
+description: Learn how to package your applications for deployment with Octopus Deploy.
-position: 40
+position: 60
 ---

 !include <package-requirements>